pandas-dev/pandas/doc/source/io.rst

 .. note::

-  Any orient option that encodes to a JSON object will not preserve the ordering of index and column labels during round-trip serialisation.
+  Any orient option that encodes to a JSON object will not preserve the ordering of index and column labels during round-trip serialization.
 If you wish to preserve label ordering use the `split` option as it uses ordered containers.

 Date Handling
 +++++++++++++

-Writing in iso date format
+Writing in ISO date format

 .. ipython:: python